orjpap/orjpap.github.io/_posts/2019-14-20-iOS-build-schemes.md

 ## Assign Build Configurations

-Now if we navigate to "Edit Scheme" for the current scheme our just defined build configurations are avaiable to select for the different actions.
+Now if we navigate to **"Edit Scheme"** for the current scheme, our just defined build configurations are avaiable to select for the different actions.

 ![3](/assets/images/2019-14-20-iOS-build-schemes.assets/3.png)